revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

 - Collect- returns the result of intermediate operations.
-- forEach- used to iterate through the elements of stream
+- forEach- used to iterate through the elements of the stream
-- reduce - to reduce the elements of stream to one value
+- reduce - to reduce the elements of the stream to one value

 </details>

-7: Will the values of elements in stream change when you process it?
+7: Will the values of elements in the stream change when you process it?

 <details><summary> Show Answer</summary>

-No, because stream API process the elements as per pipelined operations without changing the values.
+No, because stream API processes the elements as per pipelined operations without changing the values.

 </details>

-8: Explain about pipeline operations.
+8: Explain pipeline operations.

 <details><summary> Show Answer</summary>

-- Stream API will take the stream of elements as source, performs pipeline of operations and returns the  result
+- Stream API will take the stream of elements as the source, performs a pipeline of operations, and returns the  result
--  A pipeline of operations consists of source, zero or more intermediate operations(filter,sort,map) and a terminal operation.
+-  A pipeline of operations consists of a source, zero or more intermediate operations(filter, sort, map), and a terminal operation.

 </details>

-9: List the ways of creating stream in java8.
+9: List the ways of creating a stream in java8.

 <details><summary> Show Answer</summary>